American Occupation

 America’s Manifest Destiny and the 1898 Mock Battle of Manila Bay

-While the Spaniards had a self-asserted mission of bringing salvation and civilization to the non-Catholics people outside Spain, Manifest Destiny is a notion that the United States had a mission, assigned by Divine providence to extend the blessings of American freedom to neighboring peoples.
-America being the center of civilization had a duty to spread democracy.
-This notion however drove Americans further West into Indian territory, and as the number of Whites exceeded that of the Indians, the US government forcibly removed Indians and thought with the newly gained territory from the Louisiana Purchase that the Indians could be pushed into there.
-With the discovery of resources like gold and an expanding population, Whites moved further and further West displacing the native inhabitants.
+While the Spaniards had self-asserted mission of bringing salvation and civilization to the non-Catholic people outside Spain, Manifest Destiny is a notion that the United States had a mission, assigned by Divine Providence to extend the blessings of American freedom to neighboring peoples.
+America, being the center of civilization, had a duty to spread democracy.
+This notion, however, drove Americans further West into Indian territory, and as the number of Whites exceeded that of the Indians, the US government forcibly removed Indians and thought that, with the newly gained territory from the Louisiana Purchase, the Indians could be pushed out there.
+With the discovery of resources like gold and an expanding population, the Whites moved further and further West displacing the native inhabitants.

 Sources: